What is qigong?

 Is qigong safe to practice?

-Under the guidance of a good teacher the practice of qigong is very safe.
+Under the guidance of an experienced teacher the practice of qigong is very safe.

 Are there any side effects?